Calgary Catholic School District: Special programs

 The CSSD offers a variety of specialized programs, including Advanced Placement, Fine Arts, the Hockey Canada Skills Academy, Home Study, International Baccalaureate, Languages, Single Gender and Year-Round Education.
 There is also the Self-Directed Learning program at Bishop Carroll High School, which allows students to move through the Alberta curriculum at their own individual pace.

-Elementary and Junior High Schools
+Elementary and junior high schools

 In Alberta, an elementary school normally teaches Kindergarten to Grade 6, while a junior high school teaches Grades 7–9.
 Some junior high schools are combined with high schools or elementary schools.
 Some schools may have French Immersion in Grade 7, 8 or 9.
 The following list provides information on CSSD elementary and junior high schools.